wzh99/IRL/README.md

 Optimizations are implemented as passes of transforms on the program, which is usually the case in modern compilers.
 At present, the following optimizations are supported:

-### Global Optimization

-Most of the global (function-level) optimizations depend on SSA form of the program, so a transformation to SSA form is a must.

-#### Global Value Numbering
+### Global Value Numbering

 Detect redundant computations by finding congruent variables.
 Implementation at [`opt::gvn::GvnOpt`](src/opt/gvn.rs), example at [gvn.ir](test/gvn.ir).

-#### Sparse Conditional Constant Propagation
+### Sparse Conditional Constant Propagation

-Replace later uses of compile-time constants with its corresponding values.
-It applies this transformation by symbolic execution of the function using both CFG and SSA edges.
+Replace later uses of compile-time constants with their corresponding values.
+It applies this transformation by symbolic execution of the function using both control flow graph and SSA value graph.
 Implementation at [`opt::sccp:SccpOpt`](src/opt/sccp.rs), example at [sccp.ir](test/sccp.ir).

-#### Dead Code Elimination
+### Dead Code Elimination

 Mark-sweep algorithm to find instructions that define unused variables.
 Can be used as subroutine for other optimizations.
 The construction of SSA form also uses this optimization.
 It is implemented as a method of [`lang::func::Func`](src/lang/ssa.rs)